DSpace/RestContract/scripts/metadata-export.md

 <!-- TOC -->
 ## What it does?

-The Metadata-Export script exports the metadata for a specific item, collection, or community in CSV format.
+The metadata-export script exports the metadata for a specific item, collection, or community in CSV format.

+For more information see the [Batch Metadata Editing documentation](https://wiki.lyrasis.org/display/DSDOC7x/Batch+Metadata+Editing)

 ## When we use it?

-The Metadata-Export script is used to export metadata for batch editing in DSpace.
+The metadata-export script is used to export metadata for batch editing in DSpace.
 Users can export metadata for specific items, collections, or communities, and then modify the metadata in a spreadsheet or text editor.
 Once the metadata has been edited, it can be re-imported using the Metadata-Import script.

 ## How it Works?

-The Metadata-Export script queries the DSpace database to retrieve metadata for the specified item, collection, or community.
+The metadata-export script queries the DSpace database to retrieve metadata for the specified item, collection, or community.
 The metadata is then exported to a file in CSV (comma-separated values) format.
 By default, the exported metadata only includes fields that are normally edited by users, such as titles, authors, and dates.
 If the `-a` or `--all` parameter is used, all metadata fields will be included in the export, including fields that are not normally